creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-12-19-latent-diffusion-models.md

 # Highlights

-* Diffusion models (DMs) are applied in the latent space of powerfull pretrained autoencoders
+* Diffusion models (DMs) are applied in the latent space of powerful pretrained autoencoders
 * Allows to reach a good compromise between complexity reduction and details preservation
 * Introduce cross-attention layers into the model architecture for general conditioning inputs such as text